-My top Mayfair pick, and one of my all-time favourite restaurants, is from celebrity chef Richard Corrigan.
-Generally speaking, food around Mayfair is expensive, clientele mostly in suits or Louboutins, thus not everyone’s cup of tea.
+My top Mayfair pick and one of my all-time favourite restaurants is from celebrity chef Richard Corrigan.
+Generally speaking, food around Mayfair is expensive, the clientele mostly in suits or Louboutins, thus not everyone’s cup of tea.
 But what I love about Corrigan’s is that it serves British and Irish cuisine, with a focus on game and seasonal ingredients, cooked to perfection.
 It’s a multi-award winning restaurant and one of the best examples of British food.
 Corrigan also owns Bentley’s Oyster Bar and Grill in Piccadilly, another of my favourites.

 This no-frills Korean BBQ restaurant at the end of Kingly Street is hands down the best.
 I’ve tried other fancier versions but none compares to this family-run original, open since 1990!
 There’s always a queue and yet they’ll always manage to find you a table.
 Here’s what I order: kimchi, rice cakes with fishcakes, glass noodles with chicken, mixed Korean BBQ, pork or chicken bibimbap.
 You won’t regret it.